 There are two critical criteria to consider when evaluating an argument:

-1. The premises must lead to the conclusion.
+method of deciding if the premises lead to the conclusion.

 The second criterion is often more difficult to determine since it requires some sort of outside verification.
 Often the verification will be done by making observations under controlled circumstances (performing experiments) or drawing upon the experience of all human kind (using well-established theories).